vara22g/macaddresslocator/README.md

 # macaddresslocator
-Given IP returns MAC address
+Returns MAC address of company for a given IP address